refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 To get more information on the `useSelect()` hook, take a look at the documentation [here](https://refine.dev/docs/api-reference/core/hooks/useSelect/).

-We'll add a View button to each row, so we'll need to update our `<PostList>` component to include one for each record. update the `<PostList/>` component with the code below:
+We'll add a View button to each row, so we'll need to update our `<PostList />` component to include one for each record. update the `<PostList />` component with the code below:

 ```tsx title="src/pages/post/list.tsx"
 import React from "react";